 Otho Winger Memorial Hall.
 This building, named for former Manchester President Otho Winger, contains the art and music departments.
 There are a number of art studios, classrooms, practice rooms for student use, a four-station computer music laboratory, and a 14-rank pipe organ.
 The Norman and Grace Wine Recital Hall and Link Gallery provide attractive and welcoming settings for recitals, lectures, meetings and art shows.

 Science Center.
-Opened in fall 2005, the Science Center contains 60 classrooms and laboratories, a large lecture hall, faculty offices, a greenhouse and an atrium.
+The Science Center contains 60 classrooms and laboratories, a large lecture hall, faculty offices, a greenhouse and an atrium.
 The Physics and Mathematics and Computer Science departments are located on the first floor.The Biology Department offices are located on the second floor, and the Chemistry Department is located on the third floor.
 Various artworks are on display in the three-story atrium, and displays highlighting the history of science at Manchester College are located along the hallways.

 To meet the preferences and needs of its diverse student body, Manchester provides a variety of living options in five residence halls, each representing distinctive small groups within the larger College community.
 To complement classroom learning, to stimulate personal growth, and to spark interpersonal relationships, the residence hall councils and staff present programs and activities for students.
 A major responsibility of residence hall staff members is to motivate, encourage and advise students in the residential environment.